railwayapp/docs/src/docs/reference/pricing.md

 </Collapse>

 <Collapse title="Can I set limits for maximum usage within a billing period?">
-Usage limits are currently unavailable, but coming soon to Railway.
-In the meantime, if you are on the Hobby plan and you want a guarantee that you keep under a certain spending threshold, you can set up credits as your payment method.
+Usage limits are now in beta, you can read more about them [here](/reference/usage-limits).
 </Collapse>

 ### Billing